 All Scholars receive a generous stipend during the programme that financially supports them to focus on their research.
 As a result, you can be certain that the brilliant Laidlaw Scholars you take on are profoundly motivated and fully committed to their projects and to you as their mentor.

-If you have a project which would suit a high performing first year undergraduate you can propose it here.
-The closing date is Monday 28 November 2022.
+If you have a project which would suit a high-performing first-year undergraduate you can propose it here.
+The closing date is Friday 6 October 2023.

 The project needs to: